entraigas/SlimDb/README.md

 db functions (like select, update, insert and delete).
 Currently there's only support for mysql and sqlite.

+# Installing the package

+You can download the package directly from [GitHub](https://github.com/entraigas/SlimDb) Or install it using `composer.json` file

+	{
+		"require": {
+			"entraigas/slimdb": "v1.2.1"
+		}
+	}

 # Db Setup

 The configuration it's done using arrays.